skip to content

 Research supervision:

-He is open to approaches supervise University of Cambridge MPhil and PhD student projects within his fields of interests.
+Ben is open to approaches to supervise University of Cambridge PhD and MPhil students within his fields of interests.

 Other Professional Activities

-Community Nursing Research Consultant, Queen’s Nursing Institute (2022 – current)
+Community Nursing Research Forum Lead, Queen’s Institute of Community Nursing (2022 – current)

 Jesus College Post-Doctoral Associate (October 2022 – current)